Powerlearnproject/se-assignment-day-2-git-and-github-JumyShi/README.md

 Version control enable developers to revert to previous version of codes or dataset easily allowing the detection and corrections of errors anytime therefore maintaining project integrity.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
-To setup a new repository, you have to login to GitHub and then create new repository, name repository, choose visibility (public or private), Initialize the repository with a README and finally click on create repository.
+To setup a new repository, you have to login to GitHub and then create new repository, name repository, choose visibility (public or private), Initialize the repository with a README and finally click on create repository by committing.
 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?
+README file ina GitHub repository allow developers understand, communicate and contribute important information about the project.

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?